Regiment: 17th ‘Duke of Cambridge’s Own’ Lancers attached Machine Gun Company

 Francis was educated at Eton and Balliol College, Oxford (1907-1910), where he read Chemistry.

 By 1911 the family was living at Selham House, Selham and Francis was described in the census as a ‘Student (Military)’.
+The family employed seven servants, including Fanny Stapley, a kitchen maid.
+She married James Knight from Rogate in 1913; James was killed at the Battle of Le Transloy in October 1916.

 Francis was gazetted 2nd Lieutenant in the 17th (Duke of Cambridge’s Own) Lancers in July 1911 and joined the regiment in India.
 He soon began to take an interest in machine guns.